EDUCBA Logo

 Excel VBA Date

-There are some functions which are really very handy, and we choke our life without those functions being a VBA user.
-DATE function is one of those functions which can be really very useful at times and can make life easier for a programmer.
-In an Excel spreadsheet, there is a function called TODAY() which gives the current date as a result based on the system date.
-On similar lines, VBA has DATE function which gives current date based on the system date.
+Some functions are very handy, and we choke our life without those functions being a VBA users.
+The DATE function is one of those functions which can be very useful at times and can make life easier for a programmer.
+In an Excel spreadsheet, a function called TODAY() gives the current date as a result based on the system date.
+Along similar lines, VBA has a DATE function that shows the current date based on the system date.

 Watch our Demo Courses and Videos